petterik/lajter/README.md

 ## Remote queries with context

 Queries have context on the client.
 They should be executed in the same context on the server.

+## Remote response handling

+In traditional UI development, where each component is responsible for requesting data from an endpoint, you have very granular control of how to handle the request and possibly view it to the user.
+This is all lost when transitioning to om.next.
+You have to make it up as you go along.

+Lajter provides a way to access return values from the remote mutations, where you can place user facing messages or any other data that makes it possible for the UI to display feedback to the user.

+Sometimes it's also necessary to show loading spinners whenever a request is in flight and one is waiting for the user.
+With om.next, there's no way to tell whether a read returned no data because there simply is no data, or the read returned no data because the request hasn't received a response yet.

+With lajter, you have a log of all your requests and you can quickly check if a read has been sent and whether it has gotten a response yet.

+TODO: Code examples.

 ## Remote query resolver